-Violations of residence hall or University policies are considered a breach of the Housing and Dining Lease Agreement and therefore may be subject the student to cancellation of the agreement.
+Violations of residence hall or University policies are considered a breach of the Campus Living and Dining Lease Agreement and therefore may be subject the student to cancellation of the agreement.

-The Executive Director of Housing will administer the judicial system in campus housing for non-academic offenses.
-The Executive Director of Housing has authority up to cancelling a lease and removing a student from residence.
-The Hall Directors are designated by the Executive Director of Housing to adjudicate minor level concerns within the residence halls.
-Repeat offenses or offenses that could result in removal from residence are referred to the Executive Director of Housing.
+The Director of Campus Living will administer the judicial system in campus housing for non-academic offenses.
+The Director of Campus Living has authority up to cancelling a lease and removing a student from residence.
+The Hall Directors are designated by the Director of Campus Living to adjudicate minor level concerns within the residence halls.
+Repeat offenses or offenses that could result in removal from residence are referred to the Director of Campus Living.

-The Executive Director will receive all Incident Report Forms and copies of police reports written by Department of Public Safety (DPS) officers pertaining to campus housing.
-Depending on the nature of the report, the Executive Director of Housing will either summons the student for a conference or refer the case to the Hall Director who will summons the student for a conference.
-If the student fails to respond to the summons, the Executive Director of Housing or designee (Hall Director) will choose one of the following responses:
+The Director will receive all Incident Report Forms and copies of police reports written by Department of Public Safety (DPS) officers pertaining to campus housing.
+Depending on the nature of the report, the Director of Campus Living will either summons the student for a conference or refer the case to the Hall Director who will summons the student for a conference.
+If the student fails to respond to the summons, the Director of Campus Living or designee (Hall Director) will choose one of the following responses:

 - Suspension of visitation privileges for up to 48 hours to allow the student a final opportunity to respond.

 - Flag the student’s account barring any activity pending response.

 - Determine responsibility and apply sanction without the student’s input.

 If the student does respond and attends the conference, he/she may expect the following conditions:

 - To be explained his/her rights and responsibilities.